-You should seek learner input regularly and not only when discrete issues arise.
-You should also make sure that learner involvement is used in a meaningful way to develop or enhance the programme, and that learners are aware of the actions taken as a result of their involvement.
+You should regularly ask for input from learners, and not only when issues arise.
+You should also make sure that you use learner involvement in a meaningful way to develop or improve the programme and that learners are aware of the actions you have taken as a result of their involvement.